mlopes/marco-lopes.com/articles/_posts/2012/2012-02-10-first-post.md

 reason for it not to be mentioned on the Octopress docs.
 Installing ruby 1.8.7, upgrading rubygems with it and then going back to ruby 1.9.2, fixed the issue.

-After that I had no more problems, all the remaining setup went smothly.
+After that I had no more problems, all the remaining setup went smoothly.

 Since, although I had heard about Octopress before, I decided to give it a try after reading the "[Uses Of Git](http://devsundar.github.com/2012/02/09/Uses-of-git/)"